fullstack-development/web3-roadmap/defi/beginner/tokens/tokenomics/tokenomics.md

 * What is whitepaper?
 * Why tokenomics does matter?
-* What are 2 main parts of tokenomics?
+* What defines good tokenomics?
 * What is token supply?
 What is circullation supply?
 What is total supply?
 What is max. supply?
 * What is marketcap?
 * What is Deflationary и Inflationary token model types?